 For the curious, here’s the current outline for these two chapters:

-Scaling and High Availability Terminology Scaling MySQL Planning for Scalability Buying Time Before Scaling Scaling Up Scaling Out Functional Partitioning Data Sharding Choosing a Partitioning Key Multiple Partitioning Keys Querying Across Shards Allocating Data, Shards, and Nodes Arranging Shards on Nodes Fixed Allocation Dynamic Allocation Mixing Dynamic and Fixed Allocation Explicit Allocation Sidebar: Re-Balancing Shards Tools for Sharding Scaling Back Keeping Active Data Separate Scaling by Clustering Clustering Federation Load Balancing Connecting Directly Splitting Reads and Writes in Replication Changing Application Configuration Changing DNS Names Moving IP Addresses Introducing a Middleman MySQL Proxy Load Balancers Load Balancing Algorithms Adding and Removing Servers in the Pool Load Balancing with a Master and Multiple Slaves High Availability Planning for High Availability Adding Redundancy Shared-Storage Architectures Replicated-Disk Architectures Synchronous MySQL Replication Failover and Failback Promoting a Slave or Switching Roles Virtual IP Addresses or IP Takeover MySQL Master-Master Replication Manager Middleman Solutions Handling Failover in the Application
+Scaling and High Availability Terminology Scaling MySQL Planning for Scalability Buying Time Before Scaling Scaling Up Scaling Out Functional Partitioning Data Sharding Choosing a Partitioning Key Multiple Partitioning Keys Querying Across Shards Allocating Data, Shards, and Nodes Arranging Shards on Nodes Fixed Allocation Dynamic Allocation Mixing Dynamic and Fixed Allocation Explicit Allocation Sidebar: Re-Balancing Shards Tools for Sharding Scaling Back Keeping Active Data Separate Scaling by Clustering Clustering Federation Load Balancing Connecting Directly Splitting Reads and Writes in Replication Changing Application Configuration Changing DNS Names Moving IP Addresses Introducing a Middleman MySQL Proxy Load Balancers Load Balancing Algorithms Adding and Removing Servers in the Pool Load Balancing with a Master and Multiple Replicas High Availability Planning for High Availability Adding Redundancy Shared-Storage Architectures Replicated-Disk Architectures Synchronous MySQL Replication Failover and Failback Promoting a Replica or Switching Roles Virtual IP Addresses or IP Takeover MySQL Master-Master Replication Manager Middleman Solutions Handling Failover in the Application

 And here’s the outline for the Application-Level Optimization chapter: